-- Please do all homework with pencil.
-Homework written in pen will get a 10 pt deduction. (out of 50) - In the top right corner of each paper write your name, date and page number of the assignment. - Copy all problems and diagrams exactly as they appear in the text.
-This includes word problems! - Show every step - Between problems make sure there is space; skip a line - Attempt every problem! - If applicable, check your answer - Your work must be your own!
+- Please do all homework with pencil. - Include a header on the paper and write down the problems in addition to your solutions - Be sure to attempt all problems - If applicable, check your answers - Your work must be your own!
 You may collaborate, but do not copy - Students will spend an average of 25 minutes per night on homework.